Romantic: the Benedictine abbey in Stein am Rhein

 Carved final "stone"

-The abbot's rooms are one floor below.
+Finally, one floor below are the abbot's rooms.
 Their furnishings show how comfortably the abbots lived in the last years of the monastery.
-Window niches with slug windows, a tiled stove that provided warmth, finishes in the cross vaults, borders that adorn the room walls, and wall and ceiling paintings made life for the abbots a life of luxury.
-They give us an insight into the everyday life of the monks in this monastery shortly before the Reformation.
+Window niches with slug windows, a tiled stove that provided warmth, closures in the cross vaults, borders that adorn the room walls, as well as wall and ceiling paintings made the abbots' life a luxurious existence.
+They definitely give us an insight into the everyday life of the monks in this monastery shortly before the Reformation.

-Our visit to the St. Georgen Monastery Museum in Stein am Rhein was one of the highlights of our short trip to the Untersee region on Lake Constance.
-It is worth the trip on its own.
-The insights into the life of the monks between the 12th and 16th centuries were one side.
-We found the works of art even more impressive, which have survived to this day despite the dissolution of the monastery and the iconoclasm in its rooms.
-The layout of the courtyards and the location on the banks of the Rhine are romantic, making the monastery a total work of art.
+Our visit to the St. Georgen monastery museum in Stein am Rhein was one of the highlights of our short trip to the Untersee region on Lake Constance.
+It's worth the trip on its own.
+The insights into the lives of the monks between the 12th and 16th centuries were one side.
+What we found even more impressive, however, were the works of art that have survived in its rooms to this day despite the dissolution of the monastery and iconoclasm.
+The layout of the courtyards and the location on the banks of the Rhine are romantic, making the monastery a complete work of art.

 Opening hours: